daynefiler/daynefiler/README.md

 - 👯 I’m looking to collaborate on R packages and research related to data science in maternal health.
 - 🤔 I’m looking for help with how to extend ggplot2 and better utilize the BioConductor S4 universe.
 - 💬 Ask me about my basses!
-- 📫 How to reach me: dayne.filer <at> gmail
+- 📫 How to reach me: dayne.filer :at: gmail
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I run a local bourbon club.